kaank1905/uberbecue/README.md

 Export of the testing possibilities.

 components(Vuecode)
+AllGrills.vue
+Gives information about the Grills and keeps all important data like condition and id for the user to be displayed.
+Responding with port 8080 as well as port 3000(API).
+Includes styleinformation (css) for the site.

 Create.vue
 Implementation of the link to the api (port 3000).
 Implementatin of div containers